 Yes.
 Class action lawsuits have been issued and are being developed by multiple law firms throughout the United States, given the complications reported from robotic surgeries.
 The U.S. Food and Drug Administration issued a recent warning against Intuitive Surgical.

-If your surgeon uses a robot and power morcellator to perform hysterectomies, find a GYN surgical specialist who does not.
-CIGC never uses robotics or power morcellators for any of its procedures.
+If your surgeon uses a robot and/or power morcellator to perform hysterectomies, find a GYN surgical specialist who does not.
+The Center for Innovative GYN Care® (CIGC®) never uses robotics or power morcellators for any of its procedures.